Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Its anti-inflammatory activity is enhanced when used with anti-inflammatory medicines such as prednisone, dexamethasone or indomethacin.

 The mechanism of action of uva ursi:

-Arbutin, a chemical present in the leaf has antimicrobial activity.
-Once it gets absorbed from gastrointestinal tract, it is hydrolysed to hydroquinone in alkaline urine.
+Arbutin, a chemical present in the leaf, has antimicrobial activity.
+Once it gets absorbed from the gastrointestinal tract, it is hydrolysed to hydroquinone in alkaline urine.
 There it exerts antiseptic and astringent effects.

 How to Use Uva Ursi?